viki-org/bytepool/readme.md

 This allocation can be avoided by using a pool of `[]byte`:

+    //pre-allocates 256MB (8K arrays of 32K bytes each)
     var pool = bytepool.New(8196, 32768)
     func handler(res http.ResponseWriter, req *http.Request) {
       bytes := pool.Checkout()